unfoldingWord/uw-content-validation/src/demos/repo-check/README.md

   // The location field appears in check messages to help the user locate the issue location="as specified in repo-check/README.md"

+  // Normally links in files are downloaded to check that they really exist
+  // disableAllLinkFetchingFlag='false' // 'true' or 'false'
+  disableAllLinkFetchingFlag='false' // 'true' or 'false'
+  // The next group are only relevant if the above is 'false'
+  // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='false' // 'true' or 'false' disableLexiconLinkFetchingFlag='true' // 'true' or 'false' -- there's many thousands of these! disableLinkedLexiconEntriesCheckFlag='true' // 'true' or 'false' -- lexicon entries still have many inconsistencies

   // Default displayType is 'ErrorsWarnings'
   //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'